Nidzica: 20th century

 At the beginning of World War I in 1914, Neidenburg was heavily damaged by invading Imperial Russian troops; 167 residential and agricultural houses, 8 public and 58 business buildings were destroyed by artillery fire on 22 August 1914.
 The town was reconquered and rebuilt by the Germans after the Battle of Tannenberg later in August 1914.
 The reconstruction was originally based on plans by Bodo Ebhardt, however, his neo-gothic style was not carried out; instead, a neoclassicist style was preferred.
 As a result of the Treaty of Versailles, the East Prussian plebiscite was organized under the control of the League of Nations on 11 July 1920.
 The votes were 3,156 for remaining in Prussia and 17 for joining Poland.

 During the Kristallnacht riots in November 1938, the synagogue was destroyed and two Jewish inhabitants, Julius Naftali and Minna Zack, were killed by Nazi SA members, while several others were injured.
 The surviving members of the Jewish congregation were deported and killed in the Holocaust during World War II.

-During the war, in October 1944, the city was bombed by the Soviets.
+During World War II, the Germans operated a forced labour subcamp of the Stalag I-B prisoner-of-war camp in the town.
+In October 1944, the city was bombed by the Soviets.
 Neidenburg was the seat of a district in East Prussia until 1945; in that year the Red Army entered and occupied the town while pursuing the retreating Wehrmacht.
 While many, if not most, German civilians had fled the area, many of those who remained experienced atrocities at the hands of Soviet soldiers, who found themselves on German soil for the first time.
 Lev Kopelev, a Soviet officer and later dissident, described how he was appalled by the acts of murder and looting against those who remained.
-In accordance to the Potsdam Agreement, Neidenburg along with the southern part of the former province of East Prussia (including most of historic Masuria) was granted to Poland, and the remaining German population was expelled.
+In accordance to the Potsdam Agreement, the town along with most of historic Masuria became again part of Poland, and the remaining German population was expelled.
 Rather than being renamed to the traditional Polish name Nibork, the town received a new name, Nidzica.
 The town was significantly damaged during the war.